funnbot/deya_notes/Game design template.md

 This is the core of your game.
 Start by filling out these sections.
 Once filled out they should never change or change very little.
 Use them as a reference throughout development.

 ### [[Design pillars]]
+ Creation and Development of your own special place that is designed just for you Making friends
+ Building monetary wealth and exceeding in your desired field of gameplay (farming , combat, treasure hunting)
 ### [[Game loops]]
 ### [[Player motivation and progression]]
 # Features